Maintaining Your Lone Worker Safety and OSHA Regulations

 (b) Each employee shall comply with occupational safety and health standards and all rules, regulations, and orders issued pursuant to this Act which are applicable to his own actions and conduct.

-The General Duty Clause is notable as it states that employers must provide work environments and conditions free of dangerous work hazards.
-In order to identify and document these hazards, employers must conduct regular safety hazard assessments of the environment.
+The General Duty Clause is significant because it makes employers accountable to provide and maintain environments and conditions free of dangerous occupational hazards.
+However, in order to identify and document these hazards, employers must conduct regular safety hazard assessments of the environment.

 Sourcehttps://www.osha.gov/laws-regs/oshact/section5-duties

-Beyond federal OSHA regulations, employers must also practice a duty of care, which, according to tort law, is a legal obligation that requires their compliance to safety practices and protocols that will keep others safe, such as their hard-working employees.
+Beyond federal OSHA regulations, employers must also practice a duty of care, which, according to tort law, is a legal obligation that requires compliance with safety practices and protocols that keep people safe, such as their hard-working employees.

-In order to keep a close eye on existing and potential workplace safety hazards, conduct safety hazard assessments not only when there is a change in the job or employee but on a regular basis.
-Hazard assessments should be a somewhat regular item in your calendar.
+To keep a close eye on existing and potential workplace safety hazards, conduct safety hazard assessments not only when there is a change in the job or employee but on a regular basis.
+Hazard assessments should be a regular safety protocol, depending on any changes or new hazards in the work environment.

 The well-being of lone workers can also be monitored with an automated check-in system.
 The employee can confirm their safety by checking in before and after their shift, or whichever time allotment is determined beforehand, depending on how much safety risk they are facing.